 Once you know how many calories per day you need to maintain your current weight, reduce it by 500 calories.
 This is a moderate calorie deficit and will help you lose weight.
 Include plenty of nutrient-dense foods in your diet to make sure you meet your body’s nutritional needs and feel satiated:

 - Lean protein, such as chicken, fish, and legumes.
-These foods are very filling, help appetite control, reduce calorie intake, and thereby aid weight loss.3 Protein also promotes muscle repair and growth after exercise, and helps prevent some of the muscle loss that occurs during weight loss.4
+These foods are very filling, help appetite control, reduce calorie intake, and thereby aid weight loss.

 2. Regular Cardio

 Therefore include 30 to 45 minutes of moderate-intensity cardio, such as brisk walking, running, or cycling.
 If you can, also incorporate shorter HIIT workouts.
-HIIT (high-intensity interval training) is incredibly efficient for weight loss.78 HIIT can also boost your metabolism and build muscle at the same time as reducing body fat.9101112 Perform the longer cardio workouts and HIIT workouts on alternate days.
+HIIT (high-intensity interval training) is incredibly efficient for weight loss.56 HIIT can also boost your metabolism and build muscle at the same time as reducing body fat.78910 Perform the longer cardio workouts and HIIT workouts on alternate days.